trufnetwork/sdk-go/docs/api-reference.md

 - Visibility changes are blockchain transactions
 - Cache metadata is always returned, even when caching is disabled
-- Cache TTL and invalidation policies are configured server-side
+- Cache refresh intervals are configured by node operators
-- Cache keys include all query parameters for precise matching
+- Cache is bypassed when `FrozenAt` or `BaseDate` parameters are used

 ## Primitive Stream Interface